jtebert/document-everything/_programming/python-packaging.md

 ```
 Then paste the output into the `secure` line above.
 You can [read more about the encryption keys here](https://docs.travis-ci.com/user/encryption-keys/#usage).

-If you push to Github, you should see on your Travis dashboard that this runs, but it won't deploy to PyPi.
-Now, if you create a tag/release on Github, the deployment will run and create a new version of your package, which you'll be able to see on pypi.org.
+If you push to GitHub, you should see on your Travis dashboard that this runs, but it won't deploy to PyPi.
+Now, if you create a tag/release on GitHub, the deployment will run and create a new version of your package, which you'll be able to see on pypi.org.

 ### Release checklist